YouPorn: Blocking

+France

+After France passed a law requiring age verification for pornographic sites in June 2025, Aylo blocked access to YouPorn, as well as RedTube and Pornhub in France.

 Germany

-German law does not allow hardcore pornography without an effective age verification system, and the German Bundesprüfstelle für jugendgefährdende Medien (Federal Department for Media Harmful to Young Persons) placed YouPorn on its index.
-As a result, since April 2007, the German site of the Google search engine (google.de) classified YouPorn.com as a hardcore pornography website and replaced it with a link to Chilling Effects, claiming that a "German regulatory body reported illegal material".
+German law does not allow hardcore pornography without an effective age verification system, and the German Federal Department for Media Harmful to Young Persons placed YouPorn on its index.
+As a result, since April 2007, the German site of the Google search engine classified YouPorn as a hardcore pornography website and replaced it with a link to Chilling Effects, claiming that a "German regulatory body reported illegal material".

 Following a request by Kirchberg, the owner of a competing pornography service (now defunct), German provider Arcor categorized YouPorn and a few other porn sites as hardcore pornographic and also blocked access to the website at the routing level in September 2007, affecting over 2 million users.
 The German Pirate Party promptly opened a proxy server so that Arcor customers could continue to easily access YouPorn.

 Arcor lifted the block on September 17 because the IP address-based filter which had been set up for YouPorn adversely affected other sites.
-Kirchberg then sued, alleging that Arcor aided unfair competition by YouPorn, and on October 19, 2007 obtained a temporary injunction ordering Arcor to resume limiting the accessibility to YouPorn.com.
+Kirchberg then sued, alleging that Arcor aided unfair competition by YouPorn, and on October 19, 2007, obtained a temporary injunction ordering Arcor to resume limiting the accessibility to YouPorn.com.
 On October 23, 2007, Arcor started to control access to YouPorn again, this time with a DNS-based approach that is easily circumvented, and successfully filed an appeal against the injunction.

 Kirchberg has sent notices to 19 German ISPs demanding that YouPorn be granted access limitations, but none have complied.
 Efforts by Kirchberg to obtain injunctions regarding YouPorn from internet providers in Kiel and Düsseldorf were unsuccessful.